 When researching things to do in Abu Dhabi, there are a few landmarks that are regularly mentioned.
 One of them is the Capital Gate building.
 Just 15 minutes away from Abu Dhabi Airport and located next to the Abu Dhabi National Exhibition Centre (ADNEC), the Capital Gate building is one of the tallest buildings in Abu Dhabi.
 It is also the ‘World’s Furthest Leaning Man Made Tower,’ and has a certificate from the Guinness Book of World Records to prove it.
 The building leans at an astonishing 18 degrees to the west, four times more than the Leaning Tower of Pisa.
 And unlike the latter, this structure was specifically designed to lean this way.
-On my recent visit to Abu Dhabi, my family and I got to experience it in the best way possible – by staying in the five-star Hyatt Capital Gate hotel, which is located inside the building.
+On my recent visit there, my family and I got to experience it in the best way possible – by staying in the five-star Andaz Capital Gate Abu Dhabi by Hyatt hotel, which is located inside the building.

 The hotel has 167 hotel rooms and 22 luxurious suites which are situated between the 18th and 33rd floors.
 After a warm welcome at the reception area, we went to our rooms on the 28th floor, where we were welcomed in an even sweeter way – with personalized platters of gourmet chocolates and bowls of fresh fruit.